-These KFC Oven Fried Chicken Tenders are my KFC copycat recipe.
+These KFC Oven Fried Chicken Tenders are my KFC copycat recipe!!
 Made in the oven, tastes like KFC, nice and crunchy but with just a fraction of the calories!
 These are Baked Fried Chicken Tenders are a total crowd pleaser!

 Confession: I love KFC.
 I have it maybe three times a year.
 I don’t crave it regularly (thankfully) but I’d say every few months, I have the urge to splurge.
 And my bottom hates me for it.